 Motorcyclists share the road with larger vehicles that weigh much more, and are often unavoidable even if the motorcyclist sees the collision coming.
 Motorists can be careless or reckless, and motorcyclists can pay a serious cost when they are involved in a collision with another vehicle.

 Motorcyclists who ride according to the laws of the road have the same right to safety that car drivers do, but those driving cars may have to take special precautions to avoid coming into contact with a motorcyclist.
+A person 21 and over does not need to wear a helmet if they are covered by a certain insurance policy as stated in Florida Statute 316 § 211.
 Some of the ways that motorists can avoid striking a motorcycle include:

 - Understanding that motorcyclists are, in fact, on the road, even if they are more difficult to spot.